TerribleDev/Things-to-know/Readme.md

 - :no_entry_sign: You shouldn't have to know this, but its worth knowing about
 - :star: Something you should know of, and its basic applications
-- :sparkles: You should know how this works for most use cases, and be able to execute without bingling
+- :sparkles: You should know how this works for most use cases, and be able to execute with only minimal bingling
 - :dizzy: You should be a **master** of this topic

 # Lingo :dizzy: